 How much does it cost to have a bank account in the Netherlands?

 Banks in the Netherlands will cost you money, albeit not much at all, but don’t expect to arrive here and get your banking for free as you may at home.
 Banks usually charge you quarterly and cost you upwards of around 5 euros for this period.
 Some banks are switching to monthly payments, so expect a euro or two to leave your account.

 Credit cards can cost more, however every bank charges completely different rates, so it’s worth shopping around and seeing which one is best suited to you.
-It’s also worth noting the interest rate in case you can’t pay all your credit card off in one go (I feel ya).
-Some companies have very high-interest rates and it’s just not worth going there.
-So shop around and be careful with that amazing credit card of yours.
+It’s also worth noting the interest rate in case you can’t pay your credit card off in one go (I feel ya).
+Some companies have very high-interest rates.
+So shop around and be careful with that shiny credit card of yours.

 Using Visa cards when in the Netherlands

 Although it’s getting slightly better, you’ll find that when you arrive in the Netherlands many places do not accept Visa.
 I know, none of us can really understand it and all of us have been caught out when we first arrived in the Netherlands.
 In the end, I had to draw out a lot of money when I moved here because I arrived with only a Visa card (most cards in the UK are Visa cards).

 So bear this in mind if you are moving to the Netherlands, do not rely on your Visa!
 Don’t just bring cash either, some places only accept card payments.
 Yup, it’s one of those weird situations where they won’t accept a popular card payment, but won’t take cash either.
 Find out more about why some bank cards don’t work in the Netherlands.

 The banking system in the Netherlands: All about iDEAL